Kumar-Ankit56/Learn-React/README.md

 ## What is the purpose of this project?

-We want to build the best and most simple UI Kit for fronted development, which you can use irrespective of stack you are using, be it a plain HTML CSS static page or React, Vue or Angular.
-One should be always able to use this UI kit.
+I want to build the best and most simple react-repo for fronted developers, who is just started learning react this will help them with project based learning to graps the concept more easily.
+This will have all the basic to advance level project.
+Love to have your contribution on the board 😍

 ---